open-community/internal-client-js/README.md

 * `CODACY_PROJECT_TOKEN`
 * `GITHUB_TOKEN`
 * `NPM_TOKEN`
+* `SONAR_TOKEN` for SonarCloud integration

 #### `CODACY_PROJECT_TOKEN`

 Codacy's project token.
 See "Project API" in the Settings/Integrations tab of the codacy project.
-This token will be by travis to send coverage report to codacy.
+This token will be by use travis to send coverage report to codacy.

 #### `GITHUB_TOKEN`

 [Personal access token](https://github.com/settings/tokens) configurable in Developer settings section.

-This token will be used for semantic-release.
+This token will be use for semantic-release.
 It enable the tool to update the repository with changelog, updated version of package.json and tag creation.

 See:
 * [Semantic-release/github configuration](https://github.com/semantic-release/github#configuration)